lcpckp/AntFarm/README.md

-Will add more of a description when it's fleshed out but here are the basic controls:
+# Ant Simulator

-Click - spawn ants - controlled by the spawnClick variable in Resources.h
+Right Click to create a food source (starts with 3000 food)

-Right click - spawn a food source
+Left Click to spawn 50 ants.

-Ant.cpp - the constructor contains a lot of the ants settings, they are set to bogus values right now for testing purposes
+Haven't implemented a lot of features yet so you need to spawn the ants starting on the home circle in the middle of the screen.
+Clicking elsewhere will lead the ants to the wrong destination.

-The ants don't follow the trails right now, but that's what I'm currently working on.
+Ant.cpp - the constructor contains a lot of the ants trail following and sampling settings.